Setting Up Your Dorm Room

 Let’s move on to bedding.
 This was a big concern for me, having heard horror stories about bed bugs, we bought a fully enclosed zippered mattress protector.
 It was probably one of the first things we did…wipe down the mattress and get it zipped up.
 Bed bug and dust mite proof, so it put my mind at ease.
 Check with your dorm, but you’ll likely need a Twin XL.

-Super soft reading pillow fits perfectly against the wall in her dorm room!
+Super soft reading pillow fits perfectly against the wall in her dorm room and apartment!
 It’s a great back rest pillow for sitting in bed and has a super soft faux fur removable cover.
 It’s about 18″x15″ and we got the pink one, but it does come in different colors.

 We left a lot of her things in storage rather than moving everything home for the summer.
 This desk organizer did come home with her though.
 With 5 compartments, there is a place for everything.